Air purifiers come in all shapes and sizes, and contain a lot of different options.

 A HEPA-like or HEPA-type filter doesn’t have any rated standard.
 It could capture particles as small as 5 microns or 2 microns.
 You really don’t know unless the manufacturer tells you on the specifications sheet.

 We highly recommend to always go with a True HEPA filter air purifier because you know it has been tested and rated to work in the most efficient manner possible.
+This type of filter is the only kind that you’ll find on the top rated air purifiers for asthma.

 This technology works by emitting ions into the air that latch onto other particles in order to weigh them down and cause them to fall onto the ground.
 This function prevents the particles from staying airborne and being inhaled into your lungs.